 Stoneman Douglas shooting victim who shielded fellow students leaves hospital

-(PARKLAND, Fla.) — A survivor of the Parkland mass shooting, who shielded fellow classmates from a barrage of gunfire, was released from the hospital Wednesday almost two months after the massacre that left 17 dead and others wounded, a family attorney told ABC News.
+(PARKLAND, Fla.) — A survivor of the Parkland mass shooting, who shielded fellow classmates from a barrage of gunfire, was released from the hospital today almost two months after the massacre that left 17 dead and others wounded, a family attorney tells ABC News.

 Anthony Borges, 15, a soccer player at Marjory Stoneman Douglas High School, was shot four times in the back and legs during the Valentine’s Day shooting at the school, his father said in February.